 The wound may have fluid draining from it for a while and take a month or two to heal.
 It will leave a scar, and the treated area may have less color after treatment.

 PDT can be used to treat actinic keratoses.
-But its exact role in treating basal and squamous cell skin cancers, if any, still needs to be determined.
+But its exact role in treating basal and squamous cell skin cancers still needs to be determined.

-This treatment uses a special liquid drug that is applied to the skin as a gel or liquid.
+This treatment uses a drug that is applied to the skin as a gel or liquid.
 The drug collects in the tumor cells over several hours or days, where it is converted to a different chemical that makes the cells very sensitive to certain types of light.
 A special light source is then focused on the tumor(s), which kills the cells.
 Another option to activate the drug, especially when large areas need to be treated, is to have the person go out into the sunlight for a specific amount of time (known as daylight PDT).